Pornography: Rise of feminist pornography

 The lesbian feminist movement of the 1980s is considered a seminal moment for the women in porn industry as more women entered into the developmental side, allowing women to gear porn more towards women as they knew what women wanted, both from the perspective of actresses as well as the female audience.
 This involved making lesbian pornography that is not merely geared towards heterosexual males—a change considered good, as for a long time the porn industry had been directed by men for men.

 Furthermore, the advent of the VCR, home video, and affordable video cameras allowed for the possibility of feminist pornography.
 Feminist porn directors are interested in challenging representations of men and women, as well as in providing sexually-empowering imagery that features many kinds of bodies.
 Angela White started her own production company, AWG Entertainment, in which she has complete creative control over the content—from her partners, to the location, costumes, and the "vibe" of the video, "I am a feminist, so what I create is feminist, and I produce ethical porn, which is when everything is consensual", she said.

-Women are more likely to consume porn that is "female-centered" and feature acts such as cunnilingus, a study of pornographic videos found that when men spend more time performing cunnilingus they have higher volumes of ejaculate, an increase in sexual arousal resulting from exposure to the vaginal secretion 'copulins' during cunnilingus is reasoned to be the cause.
+Women are more likely to consume porn that is "female-centered" and feature acts such as cunnilingus.
 Female-centric porn is mostly made by women, in these works the initiation of sexual activity is done by the female.
 Porn for women is identified by factors like greater attention on "sensual surroundings" and "soft focus camerawork", rather than on explicit depiction of sexual activity, making the productions more warm and humane compared to the traditional porn made for heterosexual men.

 "If feminists define pornography, per se, as the enemy, the result will be to make a lot of women ashamed of their sexual feelings and afraid to be honest about them.
 And the last thing women need is more sexual shame, guilt, and hypocrisy—this time served up by feminism" — Ellen Willis.

 Pay rates

 Porn industry has been noted for being one of the few industries where women enjoy a power advantage in the workplace.
-"Actresses have the power," Alec Metro, one of the men in line, ruefully noticed of the X-rated industry.
-A former firefighter who claimed to have lost a bid for a job to affirmative action, Metro was already divining that porn might not be the ideal career choice for escaping the forces of what he called "reverse discrimination".
 Female performers can often dictate which male actors they will and will not work with.
-Porn—at least, porn produced for a heterosexual audience—is one of the few contemporary occupations where the pay gap operates in the favor of women.
+Porn is one of the few contemporary occupations where the pay gap operates in the favor of women.
 The average actress makes fifty to a hundred per cent more money than her male counterpart.